UBC-DSCI/introduction-to-datascience-python/source/intro.md

 +++

-The fundamental object in Altair is the `Chart`, which takes a data frame as a single argument `alt.Chart(ten_lang)`.
+The fundamental object in Altair is the `Chart`, which takes a data frame as a single argument: `alt.Chart(ten_lang)`.
 With a chart object in hand, we can now specify how we would like the data to be visualized.
 We first indicate what kind of geometric mark we want to use to represent the data.
-We can set the mark attribute of the chart object using the `Chart.mark_*` methods.
+Here we set the mark attribute of the chart object using the `Chart.mark_bar` function, because we want to create a bar chart.
-Here, as we want to plot the bar chart, so we will use `mark_bar()` method.
-Next, we need to encode the fields of the data frame using the `x`(represents the x-axis position of the points) and `y`(represents the y-axis position of the points) channels.
-The `encode()` method builds a key-value mapping between encoding channels (such as x, y) to fields in the dataset, accessed by field name(column names)
+Next, we need to encode the fields of the data frame using the `x`(represents the x-axis position of the points) and `y`(represents the y-axis position of the points) *channels*.
+We use the `encode()` function to handle this: we specify that the `language` column should correspond to the x-axis, and that the `mother_tongue` column should correspond to the y-axis.

 **(FIGURE 1.6 FROM R BOOK IS MISSING)**